 Well without diving into Marxist theory, it looks like a scam, with national and international financial structures resembling those cakes where instead of a nice brioche, there’s squirty cream and sparklers atop a pile of fatty, sugary, sub-prime shite.
-Let’s be clear, the UK makes money through selling its housing stock for investment and pimping out its old colonies as anonymous, unregulated, tax havens to shadowy “shell” companies designed to avoid scrutiny and accountability.
+Let’s be clear, the UK makes money through selling its housing stock for investment and pimping out its old colonies as anonymous, unregulated, tax havens to shadowy “shell” companies designed to avoid accountability and taxation.
 Yeah let the rest of us eat cake and die of a coronary.

 Marx predicted capitalism’s inherent contradictions would be its downfall i.e. capital over-production (printing money) and increasing exploitation of workers (profiteering, zero hour contracts etc., and like Mao, he thought change would come from the barrel of a gun.
-But these days a moan, another loan and an Aldi shop seem more likely than civil insurrection.
+But these days a moan, another loan and an Aldi shop seem more likely than insurrection.